 Smooth the ribbon out, laying the two pieces over each other, and carefully sew them to the bottom corner of the bag.

 Secured the ribbon at the corner and then tie a tight bow.
 You can tack the bow into place with a few stitches or simply leave it tied tight.
 Trim the ends of the ribbon on an angle or knot them to prevent fraying.

 Pull the ribbon to cinch the top of the bag closed!
 And that is how to sew a drawstring bag in just minutes!

 Full sized pillowcases are great for sleepover bags or for storing dress up clothes.
-Travel pillowcases usually come with a zipper and are a bit smaller for every day bags.
+Travel pillowcases usually come with a zipper and are a bit smaller for holding every day small personal items.
 If you’re daughter is like mine, she’ll want several in different sizes and colors and to make them for her friends too!
 For less than $5 per bag and only 20 minutes of time, you won’t mind making several of these DIY cinch bags.